Diabetes — South Canterbury

 • Diabetes and pregnancy services — the focus is on people with type 1 or type 2 diabetes in pregnancy, or gestational diabetes.
 The diabetes physician, clinical nurse specialist and dietitian work together with you, your obstetrician and midwife to optimise your blood glucose control.

-• Adult diabetes service — we accept referrals from general practitioners, nurse practitioners and hospital physicians to help people with diabetes to improve their blood glucose control.
+• Adult diabetes service — we accept complex referrals from general practitioners, nurse practitioners and hospital doctors to help people with diabetes to improve their blood glucose control.
 The team includes a diabetes physician, clinical nurse specialist and dietitian and registered nurse.

-• Clinical nurse specialist service — this service provides education and support to people living with diabetes, healthcare providers and hospital staff.
-This can be 'one on one' or as part of a group.
+• Clinical nurse specialist service — this service provides education and support to healthcare providers and hospital staff.

 Referral information